top of page

 About the Study

 Aims: The USC Music, Mind, and Memory Study aims to understand how our brains process feelings like nostalgia and how music can remain such a powerful tool in evoking memories throughout our lives.
-The current arm of the study is interested in looking at how these processes develop in the teenage years.
+The current arm of the study is interested in looking at how these processes develop in older adults with Mild Cognitive Impairment (MCI).

 What does participating in this study entail?